Azure/AML-Kubernetes/docs/azureml-aks-ta-support.md

 ```
 - Follow [documentation](https://aka.ms/amlarc/doc) to attach AKS cluster to workspace and create a new compute target.
 This new compute target will leverage AKS Trusted Access feature and access AKS cluster with above special configurations.

+> <span style="color:orange">**Notes**:</span>
-> [!NOTE]
+>
-  > If you have any existing compute targets created before AzureML role binding was created, those compute targets will not work with AKS cluster with above special configurations.
+> * If you have any existing compute targets created before AzureML role binding was created, those compute targets will not work with AKS cluster with above special configurations.
 Please detach those existing compute targets to avoid any issues.
+> * This role binding does not work with legacy AksCompute (AKS inference cluster).